recallrai/sdk-python/README.md

 Official Python SDK for RecallrAI – a revolutionary contextual memory system that enables AI assistants to form meaningful connections between conversations, just like human memory.

+**Note:** All datetime objects returned by the SDK are in UTC timezone.

 ## Installation

 Install the SDK via Poetry or pip: